microsoft/perfview/README.md

   If this does not fix things, see if the DLL being looked for actually exists (if it does, then rebuilding should fix it).
   It can make sense to go down the project one by one and build them individually to see which one fails 'first'.

-  * Another unusual thing about PerfView is that it includes an extension mechanism complete with samples of using that.
+  * Another unusual thing about PerfView is that it includes an extension mechanism complete with samples.
-  This extensions is the 'Global' project (Called that because it is the Global Extension whose commands don't have a 'scope') and needs to refer to PerfView to resolve some of its references.
+  This extensions is the 'Global' project (Called that because it is the Global Extension whose commands don't have an expliict 'scope') and needs to refer to PerfView to resolve some of its references.
 Thus you will get many 'not found' issues in the 'Global' project.
 These can be ignored until you get every other part of the build working.

+  * One of the invariants of the repo is that if you are running VS 2015 and you simply sync and build the PerfView.sln file, it is supposed to 'just work'.
+If that does not happen, and the advice above does not help, then we need to either fix the repo or update the advice above.
+Thus it is reasonable to open an issue.
+If you do this, the goal is to fix the problem, which means you have to put enough information into the issue to do that.
+This includes exactly what you tried, and what the error messages were.

 ### Contributing to PerfView